p2pu/course-in-a-box/modules/week-2/_posts/2017-01-04-git-version-control.md

 Using the `git diff` command we can see how all files have changed since their last commit.

+NOTE: this may not return any information on Windows.

 ```bash
 $ git diff
 diff --git a/test1.txt b/test1.txt